wp-plugins/mashsharer/readme.txt

 == Changelog ==

 = 1.2.5 =
-* New: Security Layer prevents zero sharecounts when sharedcount API is down
+* New: Security Layer prevents zero share button sharecounts when sharedcount API is down
-* Fix: Change add_filter priority to 1000 to prevent errors with other plugins
+* Fix: Change share button add_filter priority to 1000 to prevent errors with other plugins
-* Fix: Delete non printable character which wraps the buttons
+* Fix: Delete non printable character which wraps the share buttons
-* Fix: Remove duplicate quote
+* Fix: Remove duplicate quote in share button

 = 1.2.4 =
-* Option to round the shares e.g. 1.5k instead 1500
+* New: Option to round the shares e.g. 1.5k instead 1500

 = 1.2.3 =
-* Fix linkedIn Sharebutton
+* Fix: linkedIn Sharebutton

 = 1.2.2 =
 * Share button Compatibility for WordPress 3.9.1